nikhilraghu1c/hey-react/README.md

     - TO get props, Need to create constructor with props paramerte including super(props) inside it.
     - super() use to access variable of parent class
     - super(props) use to get this.props inside the constructor else it will be undefined.
     - this.state = {count: 1} inside constructor to create the state variable in component
+    - Never update state variable directly, this.setState is used to update the state variables (Only update the value which is passed inside the object)
 - Functional Component
     - Normal JS function which return JSX
     - Function first letter should be capital